Divorce in Washington

 Legal Process in Washington

-Step 1: File Petition & Pay Fee
+File the Petition & Pay the Filing Fee

-Step 2: Serve Divorce Papers
+Serve Divorce Papers

-Step 3: Exchange Financial Information
+Exchange Financial Information

-Step 4: Finalize the Divorce
+Finalize the Divorce